Suicide bombers kill 78 Christians outside Pakistani church

 In 2009, 40 houses and a church were set ablaze by a mob of 1,000 Muslims in the town of Gojra in Punjab province.
 At least seven Christians were burnt to death.
 Seventeen Christians were killed in an attack on a church in Bahawalpur in 2001.

-Some residents, enraged at the lack of adequate security at the church, took to the streets immediately after the attack, burning tyres and shouting slogans.
+Some residents, enraged at the lack of adequate security at the church, took to the streets immediately after the attack, burning tires and shouting slogans.

 Shops were closed in the Kohati Gate area where several other churches are located.